Skip To Content

 • Check tires and engine belts for wear.

-Transportation directors and fleet managers should discuss hazards that drivers might encounter.
+Discuss hazards your drivers might encounter.
 Visit drivetexas.org to monitor road conditions and cancel or change routes as necessary.
 Protect drivers by stressing the importance of following winter driving safety tips and knowing what to do during an emergency.

 Cold weather can linger long after holiday cheer gives way to back-to-school blues.
 Some forms of cold stress can set in during relatively mild 60-degree temperatures, especially when combined with moisture.
 Train employees on your organization’s safety procedures, which should include these guidelines: